 We are responsible for performing and funding certain development activities for fostamatinib for ITP and AIHA and Grifols is responsible for all other development activities for fostamatinib in such territories.
 We remain responsible for the manufacture and supply of fostamatinib for all development and commercialization activities under the agreement.
-Under the terms of the agreement, we received an upfront cash payment of \$30.0 million and will be eligible to receive regulatory and commercial milestones of up to \$297.5 million, which included a \$20.0 million non-refundable payment received in the first quarter of 2020, comprised of a \$17.5 million payment for EMA approval of fostamatinib in the first indication and a \$2.5 million creditable advance royalty payment due upon EMA approval of fostamatinib in the first indication.
+Under the terms of the agreement, we received an upfront cash payment of \$30.0 million and will be eligible to receive regulatory and commercial milestones of up to \$297.5 million.
+In January 2020, the European Commission granted a MA for fostamatinib for the treatment of chronic ITP in adult patients who are refractory to other treatments.
+With this approval, we received a \$20.0 million non-refundable milestone payment, comprised of a \$17.5 million payment due upon MAA approval by the EMA of fostamatinib for the first indication and a \$2.5 million creditable advance royalty payment due upon EMA approval of fostamatinib in the first indication.
 We will also receive tiered royalty payments ranging from the mid-teens to 30% of net sales of fostamatinib in Europe and Turkey.